Algonquin Hotel: Aoki ownership

 Bodne sold the hotel to Caesar Park Hotels, a subsidiary of Japanese company Aoki Corporation, for $29 million in June 1987.
 The sale came four months after Bodne had publicly denied a rumor that he was considering selling the hotel; he had said that he would relinquish the Algonquin "the day it needed self-service elevators".
 Aoki's purchase marked the first time that a company or a foreign entity had owned the hotel, and it was part of a trend of foreign investment in New York City buildings in the late 1980s.
 Ben Bodne continued to live at the Algonquin until he died in 1992, after which Mary Bodne remained there until her own death in 2000.
 Aoki promised to preserve the hotel's traditions, including maintaining the Oak Room and Rose Room as dining spaces.
-The hotel's elevators were in dire need of upgrades; writer James Thurber joked that the hotel's literary guests "became writers while waiting for the elevators".
+The hotel's elevators were in dire need of upgrades; decades earlier, writer James Thurber had joked that the hotel's literary guests "became writers while waiting for the elevators".

 In 1989, Aoki began renovating the hotel to designs by architect John Ciardullo and designer Laura Gottwald.
 Tishman Realty & Construction carried out the project.
 The hotel's 170 rooms were redecorated in a Victorian style, with wooden trim and sliding doors in each room, as well as wallpaper, tapestries, and fabrics with early-20th-century designs.
 Some of the rooms on the second floor were removed to make way for an expansion of the hotel's meeting rooms.
 One of the suites was renamed the Round Table Suite and filled with Algonquin Round Table memorabilia.
 The old operator-controlled elevators were supplanted by self-service elevators, and the electrical systems were replaced as well.
 The owners installed a plaque in the lobby, describing the hotel's history; the plaque had to be remade because it contained so many spelling and grammatical errors.

 The renovation took five years to complete, as the contractors only renovated three floors at a time; it ultimately cost $20 million.
 The Algonquin was one of several hotels around Times Square that were developed or renovated in the late 1980s and 1990s.
 Arthur Kaptainis of the Montreal Gazette wrote that the project had "cleared the funny smells without stripping the lobby of its cushiony Edwardian elegance".
-The hotel was no longer known for its cheap room rates; the Gazette noted that the neighboring Hotel Iroquois offered much cheaper room rates.
+The hotel was no longer known for its cheap room rates; the Gazette noted that the neighboring Hotel Iroquois charged much less.
 Even so, the Algonquin remained popular among those visiting nearby Broadway theaters.
 In 1995, Aoki added a James Thurber-themed suite to the Algonquin.